Sign up to our Newsletter

 8. Is It Possible to Take the MPRE Exam in Any State?

 You can take the MPRE at Pearson VUE testing centers across the country.
-However, there is no guarantee that you can take the exam in the same state in which you reside, as you’re assigned a testing center once you register.
+However, there is no guarantee that you can take the exam in the same state where you reside, as you’re assigned a testing center once you register.

 You can, however, choose to report your score to any jurisdiction, no matter where you sit to take the exam.